-3.4.1 Ac controllers.
-Ac controllers shall operate on type I, 60-hertz (Hz) power as specified in MIL-STD-1399, section 300 and shall operate between 80 and 110 percent of rated voltage at the specified ambient temperature.
+3.4.1 AC controllers.
+AC controllers shall operate on Type I, 60-hertz (Hz) power as specified in MIL-STD-1399-300 and shall operate between 80 and 110 percent of rated voltage at the specified ambient temperature.

-3.4.1.1 Ac input.
-The ac input to the controller shall be the voltage and phase(s) specified (see 3.17.14(a) and 6.2).
+3.4.1.1 AC input.
+The AC input to the controller shall be the voltage and phase(s) specified (see 3.16.15.a and 6.2).

-3.4.2 Dc controllers.
+3.4.2 DC controllers.

 3.4.2.1 Surface ships.
-Dc controllers shall operate between 80 and 110 percent of rated voltage at the specified ambient temperature.
+DC controllers shall operate between 80 and 110 percent of rated voltage at the specified ambient temperature.

 3.4.2.2 Submarines.
-Dc controllers shall operate at the specified ambient temperature between 180 and 355 volts (nominal 250 volts direct current (Vdc)).
+DC controllers shall operate at the specified ambient temperature between 180 and 355 volts (V) (nominal 250 volts direct current (VDC)).

-3.4.2.3 Dc controllers with field rheostat.
-Dc controllers having a motor speed adjustment by field rheostat exceeding a speed range of 1-1/2 to 1 shall provide full field starting and field acceleration features.
+3.4.2.3 DC controllers with field rheostat.
+DC controllers having a motor speed adjustment by field rheostat exceeding a speed range of $1\frac{1}{2}$ to 1 shall provide full field starting and field acceleration features.

 3.5 Connection diagram and table of overload heaters and reactors.
 Each controller shall include a connection diagram, a schematic diagram, a description of operation, and a table of overload heaters, coils, and reactors (if used).
 The information shall be printed by a process that is nonfading, protected by transparent plastic, and secured inside of the enclosure.
+This information shall be of suitable size but not less than 8.5 inches by 11 inches.

 3.6 Duty.
-Unless otherwise specified, controllers shall be constructed for continuous duty and general purpose service.
-For special duty such as jogging or plugging, constant horsepower multispeed motors, lighting or transformer loads, special ratings may be required.
-Requirements for such service will be determined by the contracting activity and shall be as specified (see 6.2).
+Unless otherwise specified (see 6.2), controllers shall be constructed for continuous duty and general purpose service.
+For special duty such as jogging or plugging, constant horsepower multi-speed motors, lighting or transformer loads, special ratings may be required as specified (see 6.2).

 3.7 Circuit arrangement.
 Controllers shall operate on an ungrounded system.
 Each controller shall be electrically independent, except for interlocks, and will normally derive its power from the same source as the controlled device.
 A fault in one controller shall not disable any other controller.
 Current transformer secondaries shall be grounded to the controller enclosure.
 Main line fuses, disconnects or circuit breakers shall not be provided as part of the controller.
 Contacts shall not be connected in parallel to obtain higher current carrying capacity.
 Unless otherwise specified (see 6.2), control circuits shall be the same voltage as the power circuit.
 Line contacts of one contactor shall not be used to maintain power to another contactor unless tests, in accordance with 4.6.5, have been made to ensure that a shock will not cause the maintained contactor to drop out.
-Multispeed and reversing controllers shall be arranged so that speed and direction changes are effected by a single operation.
+Multi-speed and reversing controllers shall be arranged so that speed and direction changes are effected by a single operation.
 It shall not be possible for a motor to be in a different mode of operation than indicated by the associated switching device's identification plate.
-Multispeed and reversing controllers shall use electrical and mechanical interlocks in their operations to preclude any short circuit condition.
+Multi-speed and reversing controllers shall use electrical and mechanical interlocks in their operations to preclude any short circuit condition.
 When timing relays are used to bypass safety switches during the starting period, the circuit shall be wired so that an opening in the relay circuit will prevent starting of the motor.
-The stop device of a controller shall be so connected that the controlled device will be deenergized and can be started again only upon actuating the start device.
-When the circuit arrangement incorporates ten or more control or timing relays, the programmable logic controller (PLC) shall be considered.
+The stop device of a controller shall be so connected that the controlled device will be de-energized and can be started again only upon actuating the start device.
+When the circuit arrangement incorporates ten or more control or timing relays, a programmable logic controller (PLC) shall be considered.